e82eric/SimpleWindowManager/README.md

 ## Configuration
 - Configuration is done in C and is compiled into the binary
+- There is a SampleConfig.c provided in the repository that the props.mk uses by default.
+  - For customizing, I believe it is easiest to create a new Config.c file and place it in a seperate repository and point the props.mk to that file. ex ..\dotfiles\SimpleWindowManager\Config.c
 - You will need to a Config.c
   - You will need to implement a void configure(Configuration *configuration) function
     - This is where you can adjust bar color/bar height etc on the configuration structure
-    - This is also where you will define workspaces, keybindings, scratch windows and menu commands There is a SampleConfig.c provided in the repository
+    - This is also where you will define workspaces, keybindings, scratch windows and menu commands
 - The makefile currently looks for this in ..\SimpleWindowManagerConfig\config.c but can be updated in the make file

 ### Defining workspaces: